-The construction of this magnificent new building was proposed in the 1980s by then-President François Mitterrand, and was enthusiastically received by the French public and has been highly-acclaimed for its unique design.
+The construction of this huge new building was proposed in the 1980s by then-President François Mitterrand, and was enthusiastically received by the French public and has been highly-acclaimed for its unique design.
 Mitterrand was known for his fondness for extravagant buildings.

 The glittering new library is quite futuristic in design, which is exactly what architect Dominique Perrault had in mind.